martineberlein/avicenna/README.md

 ### More Examples:

-If you want to explore more of how Avicenna works and how it can, for instance, be used to generate new and unseen behavior-triggering inputs, make sure to have a look at the jupyter notebooks in the `./notebooks` folder:
+If you want to explore more of how Avicenna works and how it can, for instance, be used to generate new and unseen behavior-triggering inputs, make sure to have a look at the jupyter notebooks in the [notebooks](./notebooks) folder:
-- **Calculator.ipynb**: A quick and more detailed tutorial on how to setup up Avicenna.
+- **[Calculator.ipynb](./notebooks/calculator.ipynb)**: A quick and more detailed tutorial on how to setup up Avicenna.
 It also showcases how to use the ISLa-Solver to generate new inputs from the final diagnosis.
-- **Heartbleed.ipynb**: This notebook demonstrates the capabilities of Avicenna on the infamous [Heartbleed Bug](https://heartbleed.com).
+- **[Heartbleed.ipynb](./notebooks/heartbleed.ipynb)**: This notebook demonstrates the capabilities of Avicenna on the infamous [Heartbleed Bug](https://heartbleed.com).

 ## Install, Development, Testing